MatFormer: A Generative Model for Procedural Materials

 Procedural node graphs can be represented as sequences of nodes with edges between them.
 This allows us to use auto-regressive models to generate them.
 In particular, we use the Transformer model \cite{Vaswani:2017:Transformers}, which has an inbuilt self-attention mechanism, that has been applied to natural language processing applications.
 Such auto-regressive models have also been used to generate images \cite{Oord:2016:PixelRNN}, sketches~\cite{sampaio2000sketchformer}, geometry \cite{Nash:2020:Polygen}, and layout~\cite{yang2021layouttransformer}.
 However, the structure of material graphs, with their arbitrary number of nodes, varying number of input and output edges, and functional constraints on these edges, makes material graph generation significantly more challenging than generating text, images, or meshes.
 As described later, we propose a three-pass generation algorithm that addresses these challenges.

 \paragraph{Program and/or Graph Generation in Graphics} In the context of generative models for irregularly structured domains, \cite{grass17,mo2019structurenet} proposed recursive neural networks for shape synthesis by modeling intra-shape dependencies in the form of adjacency, symmetry, and hierarchical relations, expressed as binary or, more generally, n-ary graphs.
 Subsequently, these generators were extended to directly produce shape programs~\cite{jones2020shapeAssembly}, in hand-coded domain specific languages, using a GRU-based recurrent network.
-Beyond recurrent networks, PolyGen~\cite{Nash:2020:Polygen} utilized transformers to capture long-range relations to directly output shapes in the form of triangle meshes.
-Du et al.~\shortcite{inverseCSG_du18} were one of the first to explore CGS program construction, by mapping the CGGtrees to a purely discrete representation, and invoking state-of-the-art program synthesizers.
+PolyGen~\cite{Nash:2020:Polygen} utilized transformers to capture long-range relations to directly output shapes in the form of triangle meshes.
+Fayolle and Pasko~\shortcite{fayolle2016csg} were one of the first to explore CSG program construction from point clouds based on genetic programming.
+Du et al.~\shortcite{inverseCSG_du18} map a CSG trees to a purely discrete representation that is suitable to apply state-of-the-art program synthesizers.
 With access to large-scale CAD instructions (e.g., Fusion360~\cite{fusion360}), researchers have treated shapes as texts, and investigated usage of natural language generators to propose DeepCAD~\cite{deepCAD21} for directly producing CAD models.
 Continuing this line of work we propose an auto-regressive generator that is specifically designed to tackle the unique challenges associated with handling material graphs.